A Shuffling Framework for Local Differential Privacy: Evaluation

-\textbf{Experimental Results.} \\\textbf{Q1.} Our formal guarantee on the inferential privacy loss (Thm. \ref{thm: semantic guarantee}) is described w.r.t to a `strong' adversary (with access to \scalebox{1}{$\{y_{G_i}\},\by_{\overline{G}_i}$}).
+\textbf{Q1.} Our formal guarantee on the inferential privacy loss (Thm. \ref{thm: semantic guarantee}) is described w.r.t to a `strong' adversary (with access to \scalebox{1}{$\{y_{G_i}\},\by_{\overline{G}_i}$}).
 Here, we test how well does our proposed scheme (Alg.
 1) protect against inference attacks on real-world datasets without any such assumptions.
 Additionally, to make our attack more realistic, the adversary has access to extra privileged auxiliary information $\calT_P$ which is \textit{not used} by Alg. \ref{algo:main}.
 Fig. \ref{fig:Texas:attack}$\rightarrow$ \ref{fig:Twitch:attack} show that our scheme significantly reduces the attack efficacy.
 For instance, $\rho$ is reduced by \scalebox{1}{$2.7X$} at the attack distance threshold $r^*$ for \textit{PUDF}.
 Additionally, $\rho$ for our scheme varies from that of \textsf{LDP}\footnote{Our scheme gives lower $\rho$ than \ldp at \scalebox{1}{$r=0$} because the resulting groups are non-singletons.
 For instance, for PUDF, $G_i$ includes all individuals with the same zipcode as $\DO_i$.} (minimum privacy) to uniform shuffle (maximum privacy) with increasing $r$ (equivalently group size as in Fig. \ref{fig:Twitch:attack}) thereby spanning the entire privacy spectrum.
-As expected, $\rho$ decreases with decreasing privacy parameter $\alpha$ (Fig. \ref{fig:Adult:alpha}).
+As expected, $\rho$ decreases with decreasing privacy parameter $\alpha$ (Fig. \ref{fig:Adult:alpha}). \\\textbf{Q2.} Fig.\ref{fig:Texas:utility} \scalebox{1}{$\rightarrow$} \ref{fig:Twitch:utility} show that $\lambda$ varies from that of \ldp (maximum learnability) to that of uniform shuffle (minimum learnability) with increasing $r$ (equivalently, group size), thereby providing tunability.
+Interestingly, for \textit{Adult} our scheme reduces $\rho$ by \scalebox{1}{$1.7X$} at the same $\lambda$ as that of \ldp for \scalebox{1}{$r=1$} (Fig. \ref{fig:Adult:utility}).
+Fig. \ref{fig:Syn:utility} shows that the distance threshold $r$ defines the granularity at which the data can be classified. \ldp allows 8-way classification while uniform shuffling allows none.
+The granularity of classification can be tuned by our scheme -- $r_8$, $r_4$ and $r_2$ mark the thresholds for $8$-way, $4$-way and $2$-way classifications, respectively.